openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/gasstorage.md

 This file can either be created manually, or using the `template_asset` function, as shown in the [Adding an Asset to a System](@ref) section of the User Guide.
 The file will be automatically loaded when you run your Macro model.

-The following is an example of a new gas storage asset (initial capacity = 0) with charge and discharge efficiency = 1.0 and charge and discharge electricity consumption = 0.01 and 0.02 respectively.
+The following is an example of a gas storage asset input file:
 ```json
 {
     "h2stor": [